Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/data.md

 )
 ```

 - 1st argument: An item ingredient, the ingredient for what item has to be knapped, must be part of the `tfc:any_knapping` tag to work.
-You may also need to restart the MC instance for th game to recognize the item has been added to the tag
+You may also need to restart the MC instance for the game to recognize the item has been added to the tag
 - 2nd argument: A number, the minimum number of items matching the ingredient that must be held in order open the knapping menu
 - 3rd argument: A number, the number of items that gets used by a recipe
 - 4th argument: A string, the registry name of a sound event that plays when knapping occurs[^2]